thefr33radical/projects/feature_selection/README.md

 # Feature Selection Techniques

-### There are two ways of selecting the best features, they are implemented here.
-We also rank the importance of features.
+### selecting the best features wither by elimination or scaling, they are implemented here.Ranking the importance of features is also done.

 ### Recursive Feature Selection
 Input : pandas dataframe [ X_train, X_test, Y_train, Y_test ]